LAB02-Admin/HASS.Agent-Docs/docs/integration/installation.md

 # Installation

-HASS.Agent's integration isn't integrated in Home Assistant (yet), so you'll need to install it before you can use it.
+HASS.Agent's integration isn't part of Home Assistant's core (yet), so you'll need to install it before you can use it.

 #### HACS